jaydenman/jayden-blog.github.io/README.md

 ### Customizing Head

-Not Pure Poole leaves a placeholder to allow defining custom head, in principle, you can add anything here, e.g. favicons.
+Jayden blog leaves a placeholder to allow defining custom head, in principle, you can add anything here, e.g. favicons.
 All you need to do is just creating a file `_includes/custom-head.html` and put data into it.

 ### Creating Themes